Resources for Survivors

 HOW CAN SURVIVORS SEEK PROTECTIVE ORDERS?

-If a survivor has experienced sexual violence and needs protection from the person who caused harm, they have the right to seek a civil protection order under the Sexual Assault Survivor Protection Act (SASPA).
+If a survivor has experienced sexual violence and needs protection from the person who caused harm, they have the right to seek a civil protection order under the Victim’s Assistance and Survivor Protection Act (VASPA).
 Survivors can apply for a civil protective order without reporting to law enforcement or filing criminal charges.
 A protective order is a court order that prohibits the person who caused harm from having contact with the survivor and from committing future acts of violence.

 ADDITIONAL LINKS AND RESOURCES